-The next case to consider is $\bA/\theta \cong \Sq3$.
+The next case to consider is $\bA/\theta \cong \Sq 3$.
 Without loss of generality, assume that~$\theta$ partitions the universe as $|01|2|3|$, and further that $0\cdot 1=0$.
-From this data we deduce that the operation table for \bA\ must be
+From these data we deduce that the operation table for \bA\ must be